AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/dimensions/attmodel.md

 ---
 title: Dimension attribution models
-description: Retrieve attribution model settings
+description: Retrieve attribution model settings for the Dimension API
 ---

-# Dimension attribution models
+# Dimension API attribution models

 The Analytics 2.0 Dimensions API supports an `attributionModel` expansion that returns the attribution model configuration for a given dimension.
 This includes the allocation